 Runways Are Constantly Cleaned and Maintained

-Just like any construction, maintenance is key in order to prevent damage and ensure safety of aircraft takeoff and landing.
+Just like any construction, maintenance is key in order to prevent damage and ensure the safety of aircraft takeoff and landing.
 This could be anything from cleaning and re-sealing, to removing rubber streaks remains from a skidding airplane, and renewing the entire surface with a new coat of concrete or asphalt.

 But when does an airport know when it’s time to replace or renew?
 There are teams that scout the entire area on a regular basis to make sure it’s free from cracks and any strange objects (i.e. bolts or other metal articles) that could fly up into an airplane’s engine.
 If the runway requires major cleaning, it’s usually done overnight.